codemagic-ci-cd/codemagic-docs/content/testing/aws.md

 ## Requirements

 * An IAM user with Device Farm permissions is required.
 Follow the instructions outlined in the [setup document](https://docs.aws.amazon.com/devicefarm/latest/developerguide/setting-up.html) to create an IAM user with access to Device Farm and make note of the **access key ID** and **secret access key**.
 * `sylph.yaml` file in the repository for AWS Device Farm configuration (optional).
-The `sylph.yaml` template is available on [GitHub](https://github.com/mmcc007/sylph/blob/master/example/sylph.yaml).
+The `sylph.yaml` templates are available on [GitHub](https://github.com/mmcc007/sylph/tree/master/example).

 {{% notebox %}}
 We strongly advise you to set up an IAM user with a policy to access Device Farm and no other AWS permissions.
 Don't use your AWS root account credentials to link Codemagic with Device Farm.